BetonQuest/BetonQuest/docs/Documentation/Configuration/Configuration.md

 Read [this page](../Features/Conversations.md) for more information about chat interceptors.

 ### Default Hologram Plugin
-The [holograms integration](../Scripting/Building-Blocks/Integration-List.md#holograms) works with multiple plugins.
+The holograms related features work with multiple plugins.
 You can use the `default_hologram` option to set which plugin should be used.

 `default_hologram: DecentHolograms,HolographicDisplays` will make DecentHolograms the default hologram plugin.
 If it is not installed,